chicago-police-violence/data/README.md

 A detailed description of the fields present in all of these files may be found in [description.md](description.md).

+# Examples
+You will find Jupyter notebooks in the `examples/` folder that reproduce the visualizations in the documentation.
+In Jupyter lab/notebook, run `Kernel -> Restart & Run All` to run the notebooks.
+Note: currently the notebooks are coded such that they must be run in linear, top-to-bottom order (hence `Kernel -> Restart & Run All`).

 # License

 The code that cleans and links the data, as well as the code that produces the